Coding Cheatsheets

 new_tm->tm_isdst = -1;

-time_t new_unixtime = mktime(&new_tm); //convert struct tm variable into unixtimestamp epoch variable
+time_t new_unixtime = mktime(&new_tm); //convert struct tm back to epoch

-Annotations help in avoid writing bolierplate code and improves coding efficiency.
-Below are some common Java Annotations:
+Annotations help avoid writing boilerplate code and improve coding efficiency.
+Common Java Annotations:

-Note: Lombok is a Java library that can generate known patterns of code for us, allowing us to reduce the boilerplate code.
+Note: Lombok is a Java library that generates known patterns of code, allowing us to reduce boilerplate.

 Search string/pattern using grep commands: